 The latter form would also remove spaces, parenthesis, leading + signs, and anything else but digits ('^\\d' means "not a digit").

 Of course the same applies to zip codes / post codes.
 The US Zip Code is well known; it’s 5 digits with optionally a dash and 4 more digits.
 Period.
-Canadian post codes are in the form ANA NAN, where A is a letter and N is a number.
-Foe example, the code HOH 0H0 is the post code for Santa Claus (well, actually to post office volunteers who answer childrens' letters to Santa).
+Canadian Post Codes are in the form ANA NAN, where A is a letter and N is a number.
+For example, the code HOH 0H0 is the post code for Santa Claus (well, actually to post office volunteers who answer childrens' letters to Santa).
 M5S 1A1 is the post code for the University of Toronto.
 You get the idea.
 Again, some sites require you to enter the mandatory space in the middle, while others ban it.
 And some of these just fail with "Invalid post code.".

 So all the devs who write web sites, please be tolerant of users who dare to enter phone numbersd post codes in the "correct" form that differs from your idea of correctness.
 Just strip out all the extraneous characters, make sure you have some characters left, and try to format them reasonably.
 For Canadian post codes, put the middle space back in when you’re done.
 The customers you save may be your own.